Vooperino/Vooperino/README.md

 ### Lets move on the next question please. 🤔

-I'm a Java, C# developer, System Administrator, Networking (MikroTik and others), Server Maintenance and so on.
+I'm a Java, Kotlin, C# developer, System Administrator, Networking (MikroTik and others), Server Maintenance and so on.

 A glass a whiskey is a magic for everything